elhardoum/flippa-fetch-alexa-websites-rank/readme.md

 ];
 ```

+## Installation

+Just like any other custom chrome extension:

+1. Download and extract this library or clone via command-line
+2. in `chrome://extensions/`, enable developer mode, then click `Load unpacked extensions`
+3. Select the folder `flippa-fetch-alexa-websites-rank` which you just cloned/downloaded.

 ## Quick Usage Guide

 1. You'll open Flippa on your Chrome browser and head to the websites page.